top of page

 With 1200 acres near by to test and build all types of antennas and tower pole supports, also the largest ham radio station in the world with miles of wire arrays and many towers, Antenna Test Facility ATF, electromagnetically-quiet area.Miles of antennas for ham radio dozens of tall antenna support structures, like FCC registered towers up to 195, to 300 foot on a near by Gypsum hills site, numerous 100 foot wood power-line poles, concrete silos, and portable mobile towers.The K0UO Rhombic farm and antenna test range is one of the very few ham radio stations that has a tower which is tall enough and required by the FCC to have a registration.
 The Antenna Structure Registration or ASR tower number is 1216715.
 So the K0UO site, station, and antenna is in the FCC public file.
 Also a world-class multiple stations, with many large LPDA yagi type beam antennas, 195 to 300 foot towers, and multiple very large wood power-poles.
 K0Uo Steve Walz has number of LPAD Log yagi HF antennas through out the 1200 acres site on 100 to 200 foot towers. showing the K0UO Rhombic antenna farm which is the highest forward gain array and largest area on 1200 acres in use by any amateur ham station DX, remote, or contest station in current use any where in the world

-K0UO Steve Walz has number of LPAD Log yagi HF antennas through out the 1200 acres site on 100 to 200 foot towers
+K0UO Steve Walz has several of LPAD Log yagi HF antennas through out the 1200 acres site on 100 to 200 foot towers

 view of one of the K0UO's Very large rotator motors to turn the big LPDA antenna on the 200 foot tower